Lisa-C-27/Motion_Sickness_Gaming/README.md

 ## Changes that I am working on adding:
 - Allow users to delete their own comments/fixes
 - Allow users to edit their own comments/fixes
-- Allow users to change their email address and username
+- Allow users to change their email address and username - ADDED 27/07/18
-- Allow users to sign in with their username OR email address
+- Allow users to sign in with their username OR email address - ADDED 27/07/18
 - Currently when a user adds a comment, their 'enters' for new paragraphs don't show and displays as one big paragraph.
 Need to fix this
 - Add 'double password' for registration, change password and recover password to pick up typing errors and prevent incorrect password being entered for users
 - Allow comments on blogs